What can you tell me about state unclaimed-property programs?

-Every State, plus the District of Columbia, has Unclaimed Property programs.
-Each State decides when a bank account is unclaimed.
-Most State programs look at whether there has been any customer-initiated activity or contact within the last three to five years.
-Each State sets the period.
+Every state, plus the District of Columbia, has unclaimed-property programs.
+State law defines when a bank account is considered unclaimed or abandoned.
+Most state programs look at whether there has been any customer-initiated activity or contact within the last three to five years.

-Before sending the account balance to the State, the bank is usually required to try to find the customer.
+Before sending the account balance to the state, the bank is usually required to try to notify the customer.
 Some banks publish the names of the account holders in a local newspaper.
 Some banks send a letter to the last known address of the account holder.
-The bank turns over the account balance to the State if there is no contact from the account holder.
-This is known as Escheatment.
+The bank turns over the account balance to the state if there is no contact from the account holder.
+This is known as escheatment.

 You can find more information on unclaimed property programs through the National Association of Unclaimed Property Administrators (NAUPU) or through your state's unclaimed property office.

 Please note: The terms "bank" and "banks" used in these answers generally refer to national banks, federal savings associations, and federal branches or agencies of foreign banking organizations that are regulated by the Office of the Comptroller of the Currency (OCC).
 Find out if the OCC regulates your bank.
 Information provided on HelpWithMyBank.gov should not be construed as legal advice or a legal opinion of the OCC.